crownstone/bluenet/docs/PROTOCOL.md

 uint 8 | AD Length | 1 | Length of the next AD structure.
 uint 8 | AD Type | 1 | 0x08: shortened local name.
 char [] | Name | length-1 | The shortened name of this device.

+<a name="broadcasts"></a>
+# Broadcast commands

+Some commands can also be sent via broadcasts.
+This is the prefered way, as there is no need to connect to the Crownstone, which takes quite some time.
+The broadcast protocol is documented in the [broadcast protocol](BROADCAST_PROTOCOL.md) document.